MatinZ626/kbp-sample/README.md

 # Kubernetes Best Practices (2nd Edition)

-This is the repository for "Kubernetes Best Practices, 2nd Edition".
+## Description

-*It is currently under construction, content will be added over coming months*
+I add full Chapter1 k8s config that not exist in main repo.

-## Contents
+## Some Notes
-* [example-app](./example-app/) - An example application for deploying to Kubernetes.
+in chapter 1 you need a pv for creating pvc that not written in the book so i recommend you to read https://github.com/rancher/local-path-provisioner if you wanna  run pv on single worker node